breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">This <a href="https://twitter.com/hashtag/GraphBLAS?src=hash&amp;ref_src=twsrc%5Etfw">#GraphBLAS</a> stuff is super exciting.
 Most graph algorithms can be expressed as linear algebra.
 Sparse matrix SIMD-backed graph algorithms lets us process orders-of-magnitude larger graphs.
 Similar to AD tools like Theano et al., this will give a huge boost to network science.</p>&mdash; breandan (@breandan) <a href="https://twitter.com/breandan/status/1277505360127983618?ref_src=twsrc%5Etfw">June 29, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>

-Recent work in linear algebra and sparse matrix representations for graphs lets us treat many recursive graph algorithms as pure matrix arithmetic, with the associated benefits of GPU acceleration.
-The same techniques can also be applied to execute general purpose programs as graphs.
-More work will be needed
+Recent work in linear algebra and sparse matrix representations for graphs shows us how to treat many recursive graph algorithms as pure matrix arithmetic, with the associated benefits of GPU acceleration.
+These same techniques can also be used to execute general purpose programs as graphs.
+We are just beginning to explore this direction, and more work will be needed to understand how to transform programs into graphs.

 A lot of the stuff in Graph Representation Learning is motivated by computational constraints.
 You can't instantiate the adjacency matrix, because it's too large, so you need all kinds of mathematical tricks to sum over or approximate it.
 But most graphs are sparse and have all kinds of symmetries.
 Finding the right graph embedding can get you real far...